The Breaking of Bumbo: Release

 Academic Paul Moody says EMI considered releasing the film in 1972 and the film was granted an "A" certificate.
-But by the British army had been involved in serious fighting in Northern Ireland and EMI decided not to release the film.
+But by then the British army had been involved in serious fighting in Northern Ireland and EMI decided not to release the film.
 Moody argues "it is more likely that Delfont, with his connections to the British establishment, and his personal reputation as a family man, felt that a film which satirised the British army could not go out under the EMI name.
 If there is one thing that all people who worked with Delfont could agree on, it was that he would take the least-risky option if it meant he could avoid tarnishing his own reputation."

 In 1974 Richard Warwick said, "the trouble with that film, which really had a marvelous plan for me, was that the director had a row with Forbes and so the man who wrote it, Andrew Sinclair, came in as director.
 That was a mistake - he'd never directed before.
 I've never seen the finished film, only rough takes."
 It debuted on British television in August 1975.